-The concept of extract, load, and transform (ELT) was introduced to alleviate the problems associated with loading high volumes of raw data directly into a data warehouse staging area where it could be processed and transformed after loading.
-But now we’re realizing that traditional ETL tools simply aren’t cutting it any longer.
+The concept of extract, load, and transform (ETL) was introduced to alleviate the problems associated with loading high volumes of raw data directly into a data warehouse staging area where it could be processed and transformed after loading.
+But now we’re realizing that traditional ETL approach and its associated tools simply aren’t cutting it any longer.
 Based on point-to-point, row/column architectures, traditional ETL tools are now at a crossroads as they struggle with huge volumes of real-time, unstructured and hierarchical data.
 Let’s face it folks, traditional ETL solutions are just too expensive, they don’t scale, they’re too rigid, and they require too much maintenance.

-SnapLogic takes a truly innovative approach to data integration that is focused on data streams between applications and disparate data sources with the flexibility to connect to both cloud and on-premises systems.
+SnapLogic takes a truly innovative ETL approach to data integration that is focused on data streams between applications and disparate data sources with the flexibility to connect to both cloud and on-premises systems.
 Delivered as a multi-tenant cloud service with a hybrid data processing engine that scales out, the SnapLogic Elastic Integration Platform takes advantage of powerful parallel processing and management capabilities with a simple-to-use, drag-and-drop Designer.
 With 300+ prebuilt Snaps, you can build pipelines for data flows from any number of sources to any number of destinations.
 And because the SnapLogic iPaaS is 100% REST-based, pipelines are abstracted and addressable, usable, consumable, trigger-able and schedule-able as REST calls.
 This means they’re able to do the job of many traditional static integrations with considerable advantage.
-Whether one-to-one, one-to-many, many-to-one, or many-to-many orchestration scenarios, Cloud ETL challenges disappear because enterprise-grade scalability, simplicity and reliability promote fast implementations while dramatically lowering costs.
+Whether one-to-one, one-to-many, many-to-one, or many-to-many orchestration scenarios, challenges associated with the ETL approach disappear because enterprise-grade scalability, simplicity and reliability promote fast implementations while dramatically lowering costs.

 Big Data Integration as a Service